SkaterDad/cycle-snabbdom-examples/README.md

 ## Future plans

 * Document how some of these examples work in more detail.
 There is a careful balance of `position: relative` and `position: absolute` on certain elements and containers.
-* Continue modifying the snabbdom hero module to make it more bulletproof and flexible.
-As of now, I recommend against doing hero transitions if the node has children.